SutheeDev/mastermind-game/README.md

 5. Depending on the difficulty level, a specific range of numbers is allowed.
 If you input a number that is out of range, a warning message will be displayed.
 For example, the easy level only allows you to input numbers that range from 0 to 3 in each digit.
 So, if you input 1234 as your combination, you'll get the warning message since the number 4 is not allowed.
 6. After each guess, the computer will provide feedback on how your combination compares to the hidden number. <br>

-Example of the feedback:
+- Example of the feedback:

-- '2 correct number and 0 correct location' means your combination has two correct numbers, but nothing is in the correct location.
+  - 2 correct number and 0 correct location
+    - This means your combination has two correct numbers, but nothing is in the correct location.
-- '2correct number and 1 correct location' means one number in your guess is in the accurate position and another correct number is in the wrong position.
+  - 2correct number and 1 correct location
+    - This means one number in your guess is in the accurate position and another correct number is in the wrong position.
-- '0 correct number and 0 correct location' means the hidden number does not include any numbers in your guess.
+  - 0 correct number and 0 correct location
+    - This means the hidden number does not include any numbers in your guess.
-- '4 correct number and 4 correct location' means you get all numbers correctly; you win the game! <br>
+  - 4 correct number and 4 correct location
+    - This means you get all numbers correctly; you win the game! <br>

 7. Use the feedback to refine your next guess.
 8. You have a total of 10 attempts to guess the number.
 If you run out of attempts, you lose the game.
 If you guess the correct combination, you win!